nextcloud/documentation/admin_manual/ai/app_context_chat.rst

 Together they provide the ContextChat text processing tasks accessible via the :ref:`Nextcloud Assistant app<ai-app-assistant>`.

-The *context_chat* and *context_chat_backend* apps run only open source models and do so entirely on-premises.
+The *context_chat* and *context_chat_backend* apps will use the Free text to text task processing providers like OpenAI integration, LLM2, etc. and such a provider is required on a fresh install, or it can be configured to run open source models entirely on-premises.
 Nextcloud can provide customer support upon request, please talk to your account manager for the possibilities.

 This app supports input and output in languages other than English if the language model supports the language.

 Requirements
 ------------

-* Minimal Nextcloud version: 28
+* Minimal Nextcloud version: 30
-* The *context_chat_backend* app is built as an External App and thus depends on AppAPI v2.3.0 and later
+* The *context_chat_backend* app is built as an External App and thus depends on AppAPI >= 2.7.0
 * Nextcloud AIO is supported
 * We currently support NVIDIA GPUs and x86_64 CPUs
 * CUDA >= v12.2 on your host system